romoreira/nasor-project/README.md

 1. **Raspberry Installation**

 * Download Raspberry Image: [Raspbian Buster with desktop and recommended software](https://www.balena.io/etcher/)
-* Extract ISO file in a directory
+* Extract ISO file into directory
 * Uses a tool to mount ISO image on Raspberry SD-Card [Etcher](https://www.balena.io/etcher/)
 * Start your Raspberry for the first time (make it updated)